CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 - {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpnsym" text="EVPN Symmetric Mode">}} is an EVPN-VXLAN environment with a layer 2 extension, layer 3 VXLAN routing, and VRFs for multi-tenancy.

 To see more detailed information about IP addressing and included features, see the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="README.md page of the demo">}}.

+## Infrastructure as Code

+The Production Ready Automation package contains examples of best practice Ansible automation and infrastructure as code (IaC).
+A completely stock Ansible core installation is used without any vendor specific or third party plugins.
+Examples of Ansible best practices using roles, highly granular templates, and structured variables represent how you can store your network configurations as a highly scalable version of infrastructure as code.
+It is that base code that is rendered by the automation engine to produce the final configurations that exist on the network devices.

+## Continuous Integration and Continuous Deployment

+As network operations become more programmatic and automated, and in combination with a robust simulation platform, CI/CD and devops style workflows are supplanting legacy workflows.
+You can test configuration changes automatically in a simulated environment to allow for more rapid and robust change management workflows.
+The Production Ready Automation package provides an example CI/CD pipeline implemented on GitLab with the CI network testing and validation powered by {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq/" text="Cumulus NetQ">}}.